jockemedlinux/BlackHatGo/README.md

     Pointers: A variable that stores the memory address of another variable.
 Pointers can be used to pass values by reference, to modify values indirectly, and to reduce memory usage.

     Defer: A statement that schedules a function call to be executed after the surrounding function returns.
 Defer is commonly used to clean up resources or to ensure that certain actions always occur.

+GOROOT is for compiler/tools that comes from go installation.
+GOPATH is for your own go projects / 3rd party libraries (downloaded with "go get").